How to apply for postgraduate research

 Our frequently asked questions provide further information on our HDR courses and the application process.

-You will need to pass health and security checks if your research involves fieldwork in the New South Wales hospital and education systems.
-The course page details explain what admission criteria you need to satisfy to get into the course.
+You must pass health and security checks if your research involves fieldwork in the New South Wales hospital and education systems.
+Additional admission criteria are outlined on your course page.

 You may also need to apply for approval from the Animal Ethics and/or Human Research Ethics Committee.

-Please also refer to your faculty for additional admission requirements, or variations in the application process, which may apply.
+Please also refer to your faculty or school for additional admission requirements, or variations in the application process, which may apply.